 5. The elevation gain/loss of hiking the entire Appalachian Trail is the equivalent of climbing Mount Everest 16 times.

 The summit of Mount Everest sits at 29,029 feet.
-Doing a little math that means that the elevation changes hikers traverse along the AT totals up to an approximate 464,464 feet!5
+Doing a little math, that means that the elevation change hikers traverse along the AT totals up to an approximate 464,464 feet!5

 Level 2: Day-Hiker

 6. Civilization is not as far away as you might think.